Yahya-96/MyDevops/Bash/File operations.md

 ---
 ## 4: Create a directory.
 ```
+# This creates the directory
 mkdir -p "$dir_name
 ```

 `mkdir -p`: This creates a directory if it does not exist.
 The `mkdir` command is used to create a directory.
 The ‘-p’ that follows is important as the directory will only be created if it does not exist.
 This prevents any errors.

+---
 ## 5: Navigate into the directory.
 Next, we will need to navigate to the directory. we will use the following command:
 ```
+#This navigates into the directory
 cd "$dir_name" || exit
 ```